Need to talk? Call 1800 882 436.

 • Use the tether strap to secure the pram to your wrist when you're walking or jogging.

-• Not all strollers are suitable for activity, so make sure to find one specifically designed for running.
+Not all strollers are suitable for activity, so if you’re a runner make sure to find one specifically designed for running.

 Never leave your baby unsupervised in a pram or stroller.
 They are not a substitute for a safe cot.

 Avoid placing heavy bags on the pram or stroller handles.
-This can cause the pram to tip over, especially when a child is being lifted out.
-Place bags in the tray underneath the pram.
+This can cause the pram to tip over, especially when you are lifting your child out.
+Place bags in the tray underneath the pram instead.

-You should also avoid using a blanket or wrap to cover your baby while they're in their pram.
-On hot days, the temperature under a pram canopy can be up to 15 degrees hotter than outside.
+You should not cover the pram with a dry cloth to keep sun off your baby.
+On hot days, the temperature under a pram canopy can be up to 4 degrees hotter than outside.
+This can be dangerous for your child.

 Resources and support